thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-core-moves.md

 > Do this to decide whether your character is in a position to tro something particularly tricky, risky or uncertain before they make another move.

-When you **give something** a try, determine with the Party and the GM which of these statements you believe are true:
+When you **give something a try**, determine with the Party and the GM which of these statements you believe are true:

 - I have a Unique Trait that is especially relevant now;
 - I have the time and freedom to go about it without pressure;